 I grew up in Winnipeg, Manitoba and moved to Ann Arbor, MI in 2004 to attend the University of Michigan.
 As a student-athlete I ran on the varsity track and XC teams and graduated with a B.S. in Civil Engineering.
 After university I continued running while working part-time at an engineering firm, eventually moving on to become a full-time athlete.
 After 4 years spent focusing solely on my track career, I was offered the incredible opportunity to volunteer coach at my alma mater, and am now in my third year as a volunteer assistant coach at Michigan.

 When I’m not running or coaching I love to cook, travel, and relax at home with my husband Antonio and our cat Spot.

 About my blog

 In 2014 I started working with a sports psychologist, hoping to improve my racing performance by learning to build self-confidence.
-I had considered blogging before but up to that point, I never felt capable of writing something interesting, unique or good enough to share.
-The existence of this blog is proof that I have gained the confidence to view my own thoughts as worth sharing.
+By gaining confidence I had the courage to start this blog and share my thoughts.
+It is a reflection on my journey of self-growth in Christian faith as a professional athlete, and now as a coach of other runners.
 I'm still a work in progress. and still have days filled with uncertainty, negativity, and self-doubt.
 However, the results of developing a new confident mentality as an athlete have made a lasting change in who I am as a person.
-I have the treasure of loving the woman in the mirror.
+I learned to love myself and in turn understand God’s love for me.